 Our good friends at Miura Boilers do a great job of laying out the which type of layup you should consider below:

 Short Term Boiler Layup Procedure

-If you plan to shutdown your boiler for 5 to 10 days, then you should perform the short-term layup.
+If you plan to shutdown your boiler for 5 to 10 days, you should perform the short-term layup.
 The short-term is a wet layup.
 It consists of leaving the boiler filled with concentrated, chemically treated boiler water; preferably with a pH of 12.4 (or as close as possible).

 Semi-Short Term Boiler Layup Procedure

-If you plan to shutdown your boiler from 10 to 30 days, then you should perform the semi-short term layup.
+If you plan to shutdown your boiler from 10 to 30 days, you should perform the semi-short term layup.
 The semi-short term is a wet layup.
 It consists of draining the boiler of old boiler water and refilling with fresh feed water and chemical.
 Preferably with a pH of 12.4 (or as close as possible).

 Long Term Boiler Layup Procedure

 If you plan to have your boiler shutdown for more than 30 days, you should perform the long term layup.
 The long term is a dry layup.
 Start by draining all water contents within the boiler.
 After draining the boiler water, fil the boiler pressure vessel with nitrogen.
 Nitrogen is an inert gas that is used to avoid unwanted chemical reactions degrading the construction of the boiler.
 Once the oxygen content level decreases to 3%, continue to fill until the boiler is pressurized to 10 PSI.
 After the boiler is pressurized to 10 PSI, close all valves and remove nitrogen assembly.